exasol/release-droid/doc/design.md

 #### Remove Checksum
 `dsn~remove-checksum~1`

-RR removes a stored checksum after the release or when it's outdated.
+RD removes a stored checksum after the release or when it's outdated.

 Covers: